Car platform

 A car platform is a shared set of common design, engineering, and production efforts, as well as major components, over a number of outwardly distinct models and even types of cars, often from different, but somewhat related, marques.
 It is practiced in the automotive industry to reduce the costs associated with the development of products by basing those products on a smaller number of platforms.
 This further allows companies to create distinct models from a design perspective on similar underpinnings.
-A car platform is not to be confused with a platform chassis, although such a chassis can be part of an automobile’s design platform, as noted below.
+A car platform is not to be confused with a platform chassis, although such a chassis can be part of an automobile's design platform, as noted below.

 Definition and benefits

-A basic definition of a platform in cars, from a technical point of view, includes: underbody and suspensions (with axles) — where the underbody is made of front floor, Rearfloor, engine compartment and frame (reinforcement of underbody).
+A basic definition of a platform in cars, from a technical point of view, includes underbody and suspensions (with axles) — where the underbody is made of the front floor, rear floor, engine compartment, and frame (reinforcement of underbody).
 Key mechanical components that define an automobile platform include: